 Professional photographs truly stand out among the over-used stock images users will see in their day-to-day browsing.
 In fact, they’re likely to see the same images used twice on different web pages.

 But a truly original and breathtaking image can stay with you, and stand out above all the other noise.

 Consider the information retention stat we mentioned for users.
-It holds just as true on landing pages as it does blogs.
-People are far more likely to retain your information is you add a memorable image.
+It holds just as true on landing pages as it does on blogs.
+People are far more likely to retain your information if you add a memorable image.